kubernetes/enhancements/keps/sig-node/4112-passdown-resources-to-cri/README.md

 before sandbox creation.
 This mainly consists of preparing all mounts (of all containers) early.

-Kubelet will be be extended to pass down the unmodified resource requests and limits to the container runtime in all related CRI requests, i.e.
-RunPodSandbox, CreateContainer and UpdateContainerResources.
+Kubelet will be be extended to pass down all mounts, devices, CDI devices and the unmodified resource requests and limits to the container runtime in all related CRI requests, i.e.  RunPodSandbox, CreateContainer and UpdateContainerResources.

 For example, take a PodSpec: